Snyder County, Pennsylvania: 2000 census

-Micropolitan Statistical Area
+Micropolitan statistical area

 Map of the Bloomsburg–Berwick–Sunbury, PA Combined Statistical Area (CSA), composed of the following parts:

-The United States Office of Management and Budget has designated Snyder County as the Selinsgrove, PA Micropolitan Statistical Area (μSA).
+The United States Office of Management and Budget has designated Snyder County as the Selinsgrove, PA micropolitan statistical area (μSA).
 As of the 2010 census the micropolitan area ranked 15th most populous in the State of Pennsylvania and the 313th most populous in the United States with a population of 39,702.
-Snyder County is also a part of the Bloomsburg–Berwick–Sunbury, PA Combined Statistical Area (CSA), which combines the populations of Snyder County, as well as Columbia, Montour, Northumberland and Union Counties in Pennsylvania.
-The Combined Statistical Area ranked 8th in the State of Pennsylvania and 115th most populous in the United States with a population of 264,739.
+Snyder County is also a part of the Bloomsburg–Berwick–Sunbury, PA combined statistical area (CSA), which combines the populations of Snyder County, as well as Columbia, Montour, Northumberland and Union Counties in Pennsylvania.
+The combined statistical area ranked 8th in Pennsylvania and 115th most populous in the United States with a population of 264,739.

 Politics

 The county is strongly Republican in presidential elections.
 The last Republican nominee to receive less than 60% of the county’s vote was Bob Dole.
 In 2008 John McCain received 64% of the county’s vote.
 In the 1964 presidential election Snyder County was one of only four counties in Pennsylvania to vote for Barry Goldwater, and by 0.6 percentage points shaded Carroll County, New Hampshire as Goldwater’s strongest county in the Northeast.
 The last Republican presidential candidate to lose Snyder County was incumbent president William Howard Taft when he split the Republican vote with challenger and former president Theodore Roosevelt, who took the county for the insurgent Progressive Party.
 In fact, no Democratic presidential candidate has been able to claim the county since Pennsylvania native James Buchanan won the presidency in 1856.
 The only county in Pennsylvania to be more steadfastly Republican (or indeed, remain so one-sidedly partisan for either party in Pennsylvania) in presidential contests has been Snyder County's neighbor to the north, Union County, which voted for John C. Fremont over Buchanan in 1856.
 Snyder was the most Republican county in Pennsylvania at the presidential level from 1956 to 1996.

 The county is located in Pennsylvania's 12th congressional district, which has a Cook Partisan Voting Index of R+17 and is represented by Republican Fred Keller.
-As part of Pennsylvania Senate, District 27 it is represented by Republican John Gordner.
+As part of Pennsylvania Senate, District 27 it is represented by Republican Lynda Schlegel Culver.
 The county contains locations in Pennsylvania House of Representatives, District 82, Pennsylvania House of Representatives, District 85, and Pennsylvania House of Representatives, District 108.
 All of these have been represented by Republicans since 1989.

 Of "Straight Party" voters in Snyder 73.2% are Republican and 24.65% are Democratic.
 In the 2008 election Republicans won in all races and in most they won by over 20%.
 Chris Carney lost by roughly 13% in the county while winning by 12% in the district.